CPD Officers Might Face Discipline Over Viral Video Showing Women Twerking On Moving Squad Car

 CHICAGO (CBS) — Police Supt.
 David Brown said the department is still looking into a wild video showing women essentially twerking on a moving squad car, dancing on the hood and roof as the SUV kept driving through a large crowd.

-The cell phone video went viral over the weekend, although it’s still unclear when or where it was recorded.READ MORE: COVID-19 In Illinois: With Full Reopening Coming Friday, State Sees Continued Progress In Key Coronavirus Metrics
+The cell phone video went viral over the weekend, although it’s still unclear when or where it was recorded.READ MORE: St. Sabina Parish Offering Free Vaccines And Food In Austin, Gresham

-Brown said the officers involved will face consequences if they did anything wrong.READ MORE: Field Museum Study Focuses On Solutions To Cut Down On Bird Collisions
+Brown said the officers involved will face consequences if they did anything wrong.READ MORE: Chicago Hilton Hotel Reopening Thursday

 “As soon as we have more information, we’ll certainly release it; but that’s not the behavior, obviously, that we support, and we will be holding officers accountable when appropriate,” Brown said.

-Brown didn’t offer any clues on where or when the incident happened when he discussed the video on Monday.MORE NEWS: Girl, 16, Sexually Assaulted On Robert McClory Bike Path In Beach Park
+Brown didn’t offer any clues on where or when the incident happened when he discussed the video on Monday.MORE NEWS: Piping Plovers Nest Around New Egg At Montrose Beach

 Neither did the person who posted the video on social media.